- 3 cups (18 ounces) semisweet chocolate chips

 - 1 can (14 ounces) sweetened condensed milk

 - In a microwave-safe bowl, melt chocolate chips with milk; stir until smooth.
 Stir in vanilla.
 Refrigerate, covered, 2 hours or until firm enough to roll.

 - Shape into 1-in. balls.
-Roll in the coconut, sprinkles, cocoa or nuts if desired.
+Roll in coatings as desired.
 Yield: about 4 dozen.

 Reviews forChocolate Truffles